I Wish You Would (MacKenzie Carpenter song)

 "I Wish You Would" is a song recorded by American country music singer-songwriter MacKenzie Carpenter featuring neotraditional country band Midland.
 It was written by Carpenter alongside Chris Tompkins Jonathan Hutcherson, and Jamie Moore, and was produced by Moore.
-The song was released on February 7, 2025, by Big Machine Records as the seventh single from Carpenter's debut studio album Hey Country Queen.
-It was Carpenter's first track to appear on the Billboard Country Airplay chart.
+The song was released on April 7, 2025, by Big Machine Records as Carpenter's debut single to country radio, and served as the lead single from Carpenter's debut studio album, Hey Country Queen.
+It charted on the Billboard Country Airplay chart.

 Background

-The song captures the story of two bar patrons whose undeniable chemistry draws them together in a country dive bar.
-Of the song, Carpenter explained “I Wish You Would’ is a fun, flirty tune about wanting someone to be more forward, quit guessing and make the first move.
-It's about craving a spark with someone and longing for more than a few glances with that person you've noticed from across the bar”.
-She described Midland, who are her labelmates on Big Machine Records, as a dream collaboration, feeling that they bring a “smooth classic vibe” to the song.
-Midland lead singer Mark Wystrach stated that he loved the song from the moment it was sent to him by Carpenter and Moore, expressing that he was “thrown back in time” when recording his vocals and comparing the track to classic duets by Conway Twitty and Loretta Lynn, and Kenny Rogers and Dolly Parton.
-Wystrach further praised the song by stating that “the melodies are hypnotic, and the soaring hook is pure Country gold.
-The structure of the song is non-symmetrical, so it keeps revealing new sonic surprises leaving you wanting to hear it again and again.”
+The song captures the story of two bar patrons whose chemistry draws them together in a country dive bar.
+Of the song, Carpenter explained: "'I Wish You Would' is a fun, flirty tune about wanting someone to be more forward, quit guessing and make the first move.
+It's about craving a spark with someone and longing for more than a few glances with that person you've noticed from across the bar".
+She described Midland, who are her labelmates on Big Machine Records, as a dream collaboration, feeling that they bring a "smooth classic vibe" to the song.
+Midland lead singer Mark Wystrach stated that he loved the song from the moment it was sent to him by Carpenter and Moore, expressing that he was "thrown back in time" when recording his vocals and comparing the track to classic duets by Conway Twitty and Loretta Lynn, and Kenny Rogers and Dolly Parton.
+Wystrach further praised the song by stating that "the melodies are hypnotic, and the soaring hook is pure Country gold.
+The structure of the song is non-symmetrical, so it keeps revealing new sonic surprises leaving you wanting to hear it again and again."